simsam8/exam_recap_367a/papers/satellite_band_selection_framework.md

-# A Sattelite Band Selection Framework For Amazon Forest Deforestation Detection Task
+# A Satellite Band Selection Framework For Amazon Forest Deforestation Detection Task

 ## Problem they are trying to solve / Purpose of method